 Avi Chomsky is a Latin American History professor at Salem State University and author of Undocumented: How Immigration Became Illegal and They Take Our Jobs and 20 other Myths about Immigration.

 David Bacon is a labor organizer, immigrant-rights activist and award-winning journalist.
 He is the author of Illegal People and The Right to Stay Home.

 Eric Foner is one of America’s preeminent historians.
-He is DeWitt Clinton professor of history at Columbia University and author of many books, including the award-winning Reconstruction: America’s Unfinished Revolution, Who is an American? and The Story of American Freedom and The Second Founding: How the Civil War and Reconstruction Remade the Constitution.
+He is DeWitt Clinton professor of history at Columbia University and author of many books, including the award-winning Reconstruction: America’s Unfinished Revolution, Who is an American?, The Story of American Freedom and The Second Founding: How the Civil War and Reconstruction Remade the Constitution.